puppetlabs/puppetlabs-vsphere/CONTRIBUTING.md

 Using rake (10.1.0)
 Using builder (3.2.2)
 -- 8><-- many more --><8 --
+Using rspec-system-puppet (2.2.0)
+Using serverspec (0.6.3)
+Using rspec-system-serverspec (1.0.0)
 Using bundler (1.3.5)
 Your bundle is complete!
 Use `bundle show [gemname]` to see where a bundled gem is installed.
 ```

+NOTE some systems may require you to run this command with sudo.

 If you already have those gems installed, make sure they are up-to-date: